Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/index.md

 ## Overview

-Radiology pipelines rely on correctly identifying the **series type** (MR: DWI, SWI, T1, T2, FLAIR, etc.; CT: angiography, perfusion, non-contrast) before reconstruction, post-processing, and downstream analytics.
+Radiology pipelines rely on correctly identifying the series type (MR: DWI, SWI, T1, T2, FLAIR, etc.; CT: angiography, perfusion, non-contrast) before reconstruction, post-processing, and downstream analytics.

 In practice, rule-based detectors fail because DICOM metadata is inconsistent across vendors and sites: private tags, nested sequences, multilingual / abbreviated fields, and missing or misleading `SeriesDescription`.

-This project delivers a production-ready ML pipeline that classifies **8 MR** and **3 CT** series types using **DICOM header metadata only**, and includes a conservative **selective-prediction (self-inspection)** policy to defer uncertain cases to human review.
+This project delivers a production-ready ML pipeline that classifies 8 MR and 3 CT series types using DICOM header metadata only and includes a conservative selective-prediction (self-inspection policy to defer uncertain cases to human review.

-**External validation (partner hospitals):**
+External validation (partner hospitals)
-- MR accuracy: **96.69%**
+- MR accuracy: 96.69
-- CT accuracy: **99.25%**
+- CT accuracy: 99.25

 The system replaced a legacy rule-based detector in production and was designed for maintainability, safe operation, and future retraining.